North East Ceremonies Celebrant for Tyne and Wear, Northumberland and Co. Durham

 Five Reasons to Choose Kate Mukungu as Your Celebrant

 If you want a ceremony with a warm atmosphere, where people feel valued and included, I am a definitely celebrant to consider.
-Reviews of my ceremonies are very positive and the most common word used to describe my celebrant style is warm.
-The word support features heavily also, as clients highlight how I supportive I am in the build up to and during the ceremony.
-The next three words common in reviews to describe me are inclusive, calm and engaging.
+Reviews of my ceremonies are extremely positive and the most common word used to describe my celebrant style is warm.
+Client reviews also highlight how I supportive I am in the build up to and during the ceremony.
+The next three most words common in reviews to describe me are inclusive, calm and engaging.

-Being a good quality celebrant means being serious about practical responsibilities like health and safety, insurance and handling confidential data.
-With my detailed training and a long track record of leading community health charities, my safe practice skills are sharp.
+Being a celebrant of quality means being serious about practical responsibilities like health and safety, and handling confidential data.
+With my extensive celebrant training and a long track record of leading community health charities, my safe practice skills are sharp.
 You can put your trust in me.

-3. I am a celebrant for all ceremony types and moods
+I am a celebrant for all ceremony types and occasions

-Some of the ways I work are a little unusual.
+Some ways I work are a little unusual.
 For example, I don’t ask funeral directors for referrals.
 Instead, I promote myself to the public.
-In many ways this is a more difficult way to work approach, as it means I will get fewer clients, However, my values tell me to work this way, as I I believe people should be encouraged to choose their own celebrant.
+In many ways this is a more difficult way to work approach, as it means I will get fewer clients, However, my values tell me to work this way, as I believe people should be encouraged to choose their own celebrant.
 I know some funeral directors don’t give people a choice of celebrant.
-By not letting myself become reliant on funeral directors, I work for families and with funeral directors, not the other way around.
+By not letting myself become reliant on funeral directors, I am able to maintain my independence.
+In short, I work for families and with funeral directors, not the other way around.

-5. I am willing to push for changes to make ceremonies better for people
+I push for changes to make ceremonies better for people

 I am passionate about promoting choice in ceremonies.
-I believe people should have choice over the words spoken in ceremonies, the places where ceremonies are held, and how they express their identity and beliefs in ceremonies.
-Choices have been restricted for a long time and I am committed to challenging this.
-I make sure the people I work with are aware of their right to choose, as I find many people don’t know what the possibilities are.
-I am also happy to speak out in public about issues I think need to be addressed, such as funeral poverty and out of date wedding laws.
+I believe people should be able to determine the words spoken in ceremonies, the places where ceremonies are held, and how they express their identity and beliefs in ceremonies.
+Peoples’ ceremony choices have been restricted for a long time.
+Although the situation is improving, I find many people still don’t know what the possibilities are.
+I therefore make sure the people I work with are aware of the options open to them.
+I am very happy to speak in public about issues I think need to be addressed, such as funeral poverty and out of date wedding laws.

 Affiliations and Memberships